 He has worked with children with autism and other related disorders for almost five years now with over eight years of experience in leadership and management.
 In his spare time he enjoys playing tennis, playing the drums, reading, and traveling.
 Eventually he would like to travel to every continent and see all the different wonders of the world.

 Assistant Director of Operations

 John Morrison is a native of Winter Park, Florida and in addition to working at Lodestone from day one, has over ten years teaching kids in martial arts and youth ministry.
-He is a currently a student at Rollins College, working on a degree in Psychology.
+He graduated with a Bachelor of Arts degree in Psychology from Rollins College.
 Mr. Morrison spent 12 years at a data processing company, working his way up to Supervisor of Screening Operations.
 At this point, John decided it was time to get his foot in the door in the field of his degree.

 While taking classes at Rollins, John took a class in Learning and Behavior with Dr. Josh Pritchard and felt Applied Behavior Analysis came naturally to him.
 He realized that many of the teaching principles he used with his championship winning martial arts kids were techniques used in ABA.
 Following a second class with Dr. Pritchard, he was offered the position of Behavior Tech at the soon to be opened Lodestone Academy.
 John worked his way up to Lead Behavior Tech and eventually Assistant Director of Operations.